neu-reseau/neugrad/README.md

 ## How to run it
 - Download all the files (only engine.py)
-- Use this syntax `from <file location of engine.py> import NVal` to import it into your code
+- Use this syntax `from <file location of engine.py> import *` to import it into your code
 - You can also see the tests I run on the engine in `test.py`

 ## Features added till now (with backpropagation)